himanshuDevopsGuy/Bash_for_DevOps/for_numeric.md

             done
             ```

-      - Range with increment
+      - Range with increment `{begin..end..increment}`
         - ```
             ## Now lets suppose you want to increment the variable count for eg: expected output to come like :
             ## countTime--1
             ## countTime--3
             ## the series will be like 1,3,5,7,9

-            ## the syntax is having one extra argument which is increment value{begin..end..increment}
+            ## the syntax is having one extra argument which is increment value {begin..end..increment}
             for i in {1..10..2}
             do
               echo "Odd-Series-Count--"$i